In Asia, influencers can’t be ignored

 There is proof that influencers are becoming more mainstream in Asia.

-A group from a company in Singapore has went to the extent to create an “Influencer Emmy Awards” show, called “Influence Asia.”
+A group from a company in Singapore has went to the extent to create an “Influencer Emmy Awards” show in 2015 and 2017, called “Influence Asia.”

 Nominees are chosen from Singapore, Malaysia, Indonesia, Thailand, Vietnam, the Philippines, and Korea–for some reason Japan and China are excluded.